-You’ve been doing it for years: you swipe your credit card at a point-of-sale (POS) terminal to buy groceries or your favorite triple-shot iced soy latte, and then you sign a paper receipt.
+You’ve been doing it for years: You swipe your credit card at a point-of-sale terminal to buy groceries or a triple-shot, iced soy latte, and then you sign a paper receipt.

-But the cards they are a-changin’, and by now you’ve probably received new credits featuring chip technology.
-More secure than a swipe-and-sign cards, chip cards include technology that helps prevent identity theft.
+But times are changing, and by now you’ve probably received new cards featuring chip technology.
+More secure than a swipe-and-sign cards, chip cards help prevent identity theft.

 While chip cards are more secure, payments infrastructure in the U.S. is still catching up with this new approach.
 That means many retailers and restaurants use a hybrid system that may be a bit confusing at first glance.

 Chip cards use EMV technology, named after the three companies—Europay, Mastercard and Visa—that set the standard.
 When you use a chip card, it generates a unique, encrypted code that works only for that transaction.
 Because the code changes with each use, it is far more difficult to steal and to clone.

 In contrast, when you swipe a card with a magnetic stripe, the data is not encrypted and never changes, making it much easier to steal.
 Not only can thieves use card skimmers to read the card’s data, but hackers can break into the networks of retailers and install malicious software on cash registers to get the personal and financial information that’s stored on magnetic-stripe cards.